-We use an ONOS application called CLOSfwd, that is responsible for managing the CLOS fabric of Edge Cloud switching.
+The team is using an ONOS application called CLOSfwd, that is responsible for managing the CLOS fabric of Edge Cloud switching.
 In the case of the switching fabric, it is sought to create paths between pairs of end nodes.
+In Figure 67, the ONOS SDN GUI can be seen.